-Coronavirus daily update: COVID-19 cases explained in four charts
+Coronavirus Daily Update: COVID-19 cases explained in four charts

-Over 45,000 new cases of novel coronavirus were reported in India, as per November 9, with total cases in the country reaching over 85 lakh.
-India reported 490 new deaths, slipping back below the 500 mark after five days.
+Fewer than 40,000 new cases of novel coronavirus reported in India, as per November 10, update, with total cases in the country standing over 85 lakh.
+India reported 448 new deaths, continuing below the 500 mark for the second day.

-As many as 45,903 new cases of novel coronavirus were reported in India, as per health ministry’s November 9, 2020 update.
-The total COVID-19 cases in the country have now reached over 85 lakh.
-India reported 490 deaths, the latest release show, slipping back below the 500 mark after five days.
-For the last two days, India has reported less than 50,000 new cases.
+As many as 38,073 new cases of novel coronavirus were reported, with India’s total COVID-19 cases now over 85 lakh, as per health ministry’s November 10 update.
+India reported 448 deaths according to the latest release, continuing below the 500 mark for the second consecutive day.
+For the last three days, India has reported fewer than 50,000 new cases.

 COVID-19 Vaccine